pololu/pololu-usb-sdk/README.txt

 The .NET Framework supports many languages, including C#, Visual Basic .NET, Visual C++, and F#.
-Any .NET project can call code from compiled .NET assemblies (dll files), regardless of what language the assembly was written with.
-This means that if you are writing a program in a .NET language, you can incorporate our code in to your project and use it to communicate with your device, the same way you would integrate any other .NET assembly.
+Any .NET project can call code from compiled .NET assemblies (DLL files), regardless of what language the assembly was written with.
+This means that if you are writing a program in a .NET language, you can incorporate our code into your project and use it to communicate with your device, the same way you would integrate any other .NET assembly.

 First, find the DLL files you will need.
 You will need UsbWrapper.dll and also all the class libraries for your device.
-You may need to use Visual Studio C# Express to compile the DLLs if they are not available in a precompiled form (look for a precompiled_obj folder).
+You may need to use Visual Studio to compile the DLLs if they are not available in a precompiled form (look for a precompiled_obj folder).

 Next, in your project's properties, add references to those DLL files.
-You will need to add the library and all of its dependencies (i.e.
+You will need to add the library and all of its dependencies (e.g.
 UsbWrapper.dll).

 In your source files, it is also a good idea to add "Imports Pololu..."